 - 1.)
-Unanticipated General Fund revenues in total fall more than 1% below the original projected revenues, and actual revenues for two of the following major revenue sources are projected in the current year to fall below the actual amount from the prior year:
+Unanticipated General Fund revenues in total fall more than 1 percent below the original projected revenues, and Actual revenues for two of the following major revenue sources are projected in the current year to fall below the actual amount from the prior year:

 - Property Taxes

-- Income Tax
+- o Income Tax

-- Recordation Tax
+- o Recordation Tax

-- State Shared Taxes
+- o State Shared Taxes

-- Investment Interest
+- o Investment Interest

 - 2.)
-The following events create significant financial difficulty for the County and are in excess of the current year's appropriated contingency: - Declaration of a State of Emergency by the Governor of Maryland - Unanticipated expenditures as a result of legislative changes from State/Federal governments in the current fiscal year - Acts of Terrorism declared by the Governor of Maryland or the President of the United States - Acts of Nature which are infrequent in occurrence and unusual in nature.
+The following events create significant financial difficulty for the County and are in excess of the current year's appropriated contingency:

+- o Declaration of a State of Emergency by the Governor of Maryland

+- Unanticipated expenditures as a result of legislative changes from State/Federal governments in the current fiscal year - Acts of Terrorism declared by the Governor of Maryland or the President of the United States - Acts of Nature which are infrequent in occurrence and unusual in nature.